 Experienced marketing people know the importance of imagery, branding, and slogans.
 If you’ve worked in this role, it’s likely you already have a good grasp of advertising, digital marketing, and social media.

 You can easily translate what you’ve learned into developing a new business identity and build an audience of your own.
+You can also find marketing jobs here.

 2. Financial Adviser